assassin-adi/RubiBot-Summer-Project/README.md

 Core Components
 1. Software Pipeline
 Ambient Light Calibration: Accounts for varying illumination by scanning a solved cube first.
 The script extracts baseline median HSV (Hue, Saturation, Value) values from defined patches on each facelet.
-Weighted HSV Classification: Detects scanned facelet colors using a custom weighted Euclidean distance metric to reduce misclassifications caused by shadows:
+Weighted HSV Classification: Detects scanned facelet colors using a custom weighted Euclidean distance metric to reduce misclassifications caused by shadows.
-Distance
-=
-20.0
-⋅
-(
-Δ
-H
-)
-2
-+
-0.5
-⋅
-(
-Δ
-S
-)
-2
-+
-0.1
-⋅
-(
-Δ
-V
-)
-2
-Distance=
-20.0⋅(ΔH)
-2
- +0.5⋅(ΔS)
-2
- +0.1⋅(ΔV)
-2

-​

-where
-Δ
-H
-ΔH
- represents the circular difference in Hue.
 Algorithmic Solving: Translates the 54 facelet readings into a standard string and utilizes the Kociemba two-phase algorithm to compute the shortest move sequence.
 2. Hardware Assembly
 Microcontroller: An Arduino Mega 2560 processes sequence execution commands received via serial communication from the host computer.